-While various forums conduct daily debates on immigration into the European Union, the issue of emigration from Eastern Central Europe, the labour drain from our region is hardly addressed at all even though the numbers, the masses affected and the consequent problems are just as severe.
-For our nations, this problem means a demographic loss, a huge social security risk, an increasing labour shortage, an unmanageable loss of income, the deprivation of taxpayers’ money invested in human resources as well as a social drama where families are torn apart, parents are separated from their children and grandchildren grow up without their grandparents.
+While various forums conduct daily debates on immigration into the core European countries, such issues as the emigration from the periphery and the labour drain from these regions are hardly addressed at all even though these phenomena affect a large number of people and cause very severe problems.
+For our nations, these problems mean a demographic deficit, a huge social security risk, an increasing labour shortage, an unmanageable loss of income, the loss of taxpayers’ money invested in human resources as well as a social disaster where families are torn apart, parents are separated from their children and grandchildren grow up without their grandparents.

-Although the initiative for the European Wage Union primarily defines our region’s position from the aspect of workers, we must clearly state that this goal can only be accomplished if the Eastern side of the continent can produce a much better economic output with the help of competitive Eastern Central European enterprises that are able to sustain and provide such wages.
-So the initiative reaches far beyond the issue of wages; it essentially calls for the creation of a new, fair and secure European Union.
-Our region and our nations are not asking for charity.
-What we are asking for is a framework where we can prosper, where positive processes can take root, where strong national business enterprises can grow and where the European Wage Union can come true.
-In order to achieve this goal, the concept of “equal pay for equal work” must become one of the EU’s fundamental freedoms, not only in theory but in practice as well.
+Although the initiative for the European Wage Union primarily defines the position of our region from the aspect of workers, we must clearly state that this goal can only be accomplished if the periphery of the continent can produce a much better economic output with the help of competitive enterprises that are able to sustain and provide such wages.
+So, the initiative reaches far beyond the issue of wages; it essentially calls for the creation of a new, fair and secure European Union.
+Our regions and our nations are not asking for charity.
+What we are asking for is a framework where we can prosper, where positive processes can take root, where strong national business enterprises can grow and where the European Wage Union can eventually come true.
+In order to achieve this goal, the principle of “equal pay for equal work” must become a fundamental value of the EU, not only in theory but in practice as well.
 That is the purpose of our initiative.

-We, the signers of this document, know that history bound our fates together.
-Today we commit to a joint future, too.
+We, the signers of this document, know that history bound our fate together.
+Today we commit ourselves to a joint future as well.
 The 20th century brought a sea of torment for our nations.
 In the 21st century, we are fully determined to join our forces and lay the foundations of peace, justice, security and prosperity for all of us!